place where, before, In A In

 Curated by Ben Tippin

-Publication and Catalogue contributions: Curatorial writing by Ben Tippin, hand drawings by Bacabaya
+Publication and Catalogue contributions: Curatorial writing by Ben Tippin, hand drawings by Bacabaya, writings and digital drawings by Kim Zumfe,

 Installation & Performance Photo credit: Christopher Wormald